ryanwiemer/gatsby-starter-gcn/README.md

 A starter template to build amazing static websites with Gatsby, Contentful and Netlify.
 Inspired by [gatsby-contentful-starter](https://github.com/contentful-userland/gatsby-contentful-starter).

+For Gatsby `v1` please use the [v1 branch](https://github.com/ryanwiemer/gatsby-starter-gcn/tree/v1)

 ## Features

 - Contentful integration with ready to go placeholder content